cpabooks/cpabooks-docs/docs/crm/marketing_activity/lead_score_based_on_page_visited.rst

 -------------

-To use this feature, install the module **Lead Scoring** under your Apps page available in Odoo Enterprise only.
+To use this feature, install the module **Lead Scoring** under your Apps page available in CPAbooks Enterprise only.

 |image0|